kusumamurri/web-application/README.md

 * IMP: Please provide variable "key" in vars.tf file . mail id , aws_access_key, aws_secret_key  can be given while executing terraform command or can be given in vars.tf file as well.
+    If region name is changed in vars.tf file , then please change the availablility zones list in vars.tf file.